-Breakouts are bad enough as it is, but anyone who suffers from post-pimple hyperpigmentation knows that dealing with the aftermath is even worse.
-For some lucky people, spots will clear up straight away, but for others, they linger in the form of red or brown marks than can last for weeks (even months), and can lead to long-term white and pitted scars if not treated correctly.
+Breakouts are bad enough as it is, but anyone who suffers from post-acne hyperpigmentation knows that dealing with the aftermath is even worse.
+For some lucky people, spots will clear up straight away, but for others, they linger in the form of red or brown marks than can last for weeks (even months) and can lead to long-term scars if not treated correctly.

 As someone from the unlucky category, I’ve tried just about every possible treatment that there is out there – from professional peels and laser treatments to microdermabrasion kits and superpower serums.
-Whilst clinical treatments are great and all, they’re not always easily accessible, and in truth, I’ve found many non-prescription at-home treatments to be just as good, if not better.
+Whilst clinical treatments are great, they’re not always easily accessible, and in truth, I’ve found many non-prescription at-home treatments to be just as good, if not better.

-Rosehip oil has long been hailed as a miracle healing ingredient – it’s even used on burn victims in hospitals to treat and prevent scarring.
+Rosehip oil has long been hailed as a powerful healing ingredient – it’s even used on burn victims in hospitals to treat and prevent scarring.
 It’s a powerhouse of fatty acids, vitamins, and antioxidants, which work together to heal and fortify skin.
-You’ll get full benefits if you’re using cold-pressed rosehip oil like this one – the process means that all the vitamins remain intact.
 I really love how rosehip oil makes my skin feel when I apply it – soft, nourished, and moisturised – I take the time to massage it in (the massage process itself helps with the healing by stimulating blood flow).

 How To Prevent Acne Scars

 - Don’t pick spots!
 Picking causes inflammation which can lead to longer-term scarring.

 - Wear SPF!
 Sun exposure can make redness worse, so use a dedicated sunscreen on your face.

 - Take supplements!
 Zinc is renowned for its ability to heal skin from the inside so pop a pill with your morning drink.